 In the book, Cross weaves together heart-wrenching stories of death and survival during the biggest tornado outbreak in recorded history, which occurred in April, 2011 in the southern U.S. During the outbreak, 324 people were killed and entire neighborhoods erased.
 The author concentrates on the heart-wrenching stories of several characters in Alabama.
 Among the stories of heartbreak, a key message emerges: in tragic times, what tears us apart helps reveal what holds things together.

-This marks the 14th year that the community has had the opportunity to come together to read a common book, hold discussions and meet the author.
-Eskens will visit the Alliance community on Thursday and Friday, April 6-7, 2017.
-His public appearance will be Thursday, April 6 at 7 p.m. at Union Avenue United Methodist Church with area high school visits scheduled the following day.
+This marks the 15th year that the community has had the opportunity to come together to read a common book, hold discussions and meet the author.
+Cross will visit the Alliance community on March 22 and 23.
+Her public appearance will be March 22 at Union Avenue United Methodist Church with area high school visits scheduled the following day.

 “We would not have the opportunity to bring the author to Alliance if not for the resources provided by our partners, including the Friends of Rodman Public Library, University of Mount Union, The Greater Alliance Foundation and ‘The Review,’” Stone said.
 “Also a number of teachers in area schools have committed to teaching from the book.”

-“The Life We Bury” is available at the University Bookstore at Mount Union and Rodman Public Library for $10.
+“What Stands in a Storm” is available at the University Bookstore at Mount Union and Rodman Public Library for $10.
 Several copies also will be available for checkout at Rodman Public Library and the Mount Union Library.
-Ebook versions are also available for downloading from OverDrive and hoopla.